 What is dragon boat racing?

 Dragon boat racing began more than 2,000 years ago in China and eventually made its way to North America in the 1980s.
 Now considered the fastest growing team water sport in the world, it features sleek, slender boats decorated with dragon heads and propelled by 20 paddlers working in unison.
 The drummer beats out the pace, while a steer oarsperson guides the dragon boat on its course.
-The lndy SurviveOars dragon boat is 50 feet in length and carries several distinctions.
-The Indiana boat is the first pink dragon boat that long-time boat manufacturer, Swift Dragon Boats of China, has ever made.
-Our boat's head and tail are the first in the world to be custom-designed and painted pink.
+The lndy SurviveOars has three dragon boats, each 40-50 feet in length and carry several distinctions.
+The original Indiana boat was the first pink dragon boat that long-time boat manufacturer, Swift Dragon Boats of China, had ever made.
+That boat's head and tail are the first in the world to be custom-designed and painted pink.

 How can I participate?

 All breast cancer survivors are welcome year round!
 You do not need to be an "athlete" to participate.
-The boat is in the water from April until October each year.
-We attend 3 – 4 races per summer outside of the Indianapolis area.
-You may choose just to come out and paddle the boat and not race.
+The boats are in the water from April until October each year.
+We attend 4-5 races per summer outside of the Indianapolis area.
+You may choose just to come out and paddle but not race.
 Practice is two evenings a week and Saturday morning during the season.
-In the off-season we attend Rowbics classes and paddle on the side of the indoor pool at Lawrence North High School.
-We also have social get-togethers.
-You do not need to be a breast cancer survivor to participate.
-Volunteers are needed for team support, special events, fund raising and other organizational activities.
+In the off-season we attend Rowbics, Title Boxing, circuit training and other fitness opportunities.
+Social events are also held throughout the year.
+You don't need to be a breast cancer survivor to participate in many of our events.
+Volunteers are needed for team support, special events, fundraising and other organizational activities.